AccelerationConsortium/ac-microcourses/docs/courses/software-dev/overview.md

 - Identify productivity tools for developers that increase efficiency
 - Write unit tests using tools such as pytest
 - Create Python documentation using sphinx and rtd
-- Implement continuous integration (CI) using tools such as GitHub actions
+- Implement continuous integration (CI) using tools such as GitHub Actions
 - Create a project template using PyScaffold
 - Launch a cloud server or server on dedicated local hardware that runs a materials discovery campaign
 - Run an offline simulation using cloud hosting